lingaoliu105/lingaoliu105.github.io/_posts/2024-11-07-minimal-apis-versus-controllers-in-aspnet-core.md

 - You're experimenting or building a prototype quickly
 - You prefer a functional approach to defining endpoints

-They’re also useful for embedding API logic directly in `Program.cs`, making them ideal for projects using the new C# top-level statements model.
+They're also useful for embedding API logic directly in `Program.cs`, making them ideal for projects using the new C# top-level statements model.

 ## Key Differences